-his section describes the existing flood hazards within the Policy Area (and surrounding area when relevant for context), as well as the flood protection measures provided by Federal, State, and local programs.
+his section describes the existing flood hazards within the Policy Area (and surrounding area when relevant for context), as well as the flood protection measures provided by Federal, State, and local programs. deals primarily with the assessment of flood hazards in the Study Area.
 Details on the storm drainage system within the Study Area can be found in Section 12.4, "Stormwater Drainage."